High school diplomas vs. GEDs: Do employers care?

 The good and bad of a GED

 A GED can mean two different things to employers, depending on the context, says Maya Frost, author of "The New Global Student: Skip the SAT, Save Thousands on Tuition, and Get a Truly International Education."

 "What matters most is not whether you earn a GED or high school diploma but whether you use the GED as a way to advance or to catch up," Frost says.
 "The GED can be a very powerful tool as part of a strategy to begin college early.
 For those who want to blast forward, veering off the SAT/AP/GPA path and taking the GED at 16 may be the smartest move they can make."

 That doesn't necessarily bode poorly for anyone who earns a GED for any reason other than to jumpstart college.
 It does mean, however, that employers are always looking for job candidates with ambition and commitment.

 "[Workers] who earn a GED after the age of 18 are viewed far less favorably by employers.
 Unless you have a few college courses or exceptionally relevant experience under your belt, a GED may be seen as an indication of a lack of ability or follow-through," Frost warns.

 Therein lies the trick for anyone with a GED.
 If you can continue your education in any capacity, you'll have the ability to frame your educational narrative and not let employers make their own assumptions.

-Career adviser Megan Pittsley decided to forgo the usual four years of high school in order to start her college career early.
-Now, she not only has an associate degree, but she also has a successful career and has nearly completed her bachelor's degree.
+Career adviser Megan Pittsley decided to forego the usual four years of high school in order to start her college career early.
+Now, she not only has an associate degree, but she also has a successful career and is nearly done completing her bachelor's degree.

 "In my experience as a job seeker, recruiter and career adviser, I would say that as long as you continue to further your education beyond high school, it doesn't matter whether you formally graduated or received a GED," she says.